-- the failure to realize expected profitability, growth or accretion; - · environmental or regulatory compliance matters or liabilities; - · title issues; - the diversion of management's attention from our existing businesses; - a significant increase in our interest expense and financial leverage resulting from the additional debt incurred to finance the Eagle Ford Joint Venture, including the notes, which could offset the expected accretion from such acquisition; - · the incurrence of significant charges, such as asset devaluation or restructuring charges; and - · the incurrence of unanticipated liabilities and costs for which indemnification is unavailable or inadequate.
+- the failure to realize expected profitability, growth or accretion; - environmental or regulatory compliance matters or liabilities; - title issues or environmental or regulatory compliance matters or liabilities or accidents; - · construction cost overruns and delays resulting from numerous factors, many of which may be out of our control; - the temporary diversion of management's attention from our existing businesses; - a significant increase in our interest expense and financial leverage resulting from this offering and any other additional debt incurred to finance the Transaction, which could offset the expected accretion from such acquisition; - the incurrence of significant charges, such as asset devaluation or restructuring charges; - our inability or limited ability to control the operations and management of Southern Hills and Sand Hills, which are operated by DCP Midstream, LLC and in which we will own a one-third ownership interest each upon the consummation of the Transaction; and - the incurrence of unanticipated liabilities and costs for which indemnification is unavailable or inadequate.

-If these risk or other unanticipated liabilities were to materialize, any desired benefits of the Eagle Ford Joint Venture may not be fully realized, if at all, and our future financial performance and results of operations could be negatively impacted.
+If we consummate the Transaction and if these risks or other unanticipated liabilities were to materialize, any desired benefits of the Transaction may not be fully realized, if at all, and our future financial performance and results of operations could be negatively impacted.